 Step 3.
 Select the folder where QualiMon will store mzML files converted from the original vendor file format that are used for the quality analysis

 Step 4.
-Select the file path to the MSconvert.exe file from the ProteoWizard software (usually found in ‘C:/Users/YOURUSERNAME/AppData/Local/Apps/ProteoWizard 3.0.21128.7376ae988 64-bit/msconvert.exe’ (or similar) on computers running windows; also note that “AppData” is a hidden folder in Windows, so you will need to make it visible).
+Select the file path to the MSconvert.exe file from the ProteoWizard software (usually found in ‘C:/Users/YOURUSERNAME/AppData/Local/Apps/ProteoWizard 3.0.21128.7376ae988 64-bit/msconvert.exe’ (or similar) on computers running windows; also note that “AppData” is a hidden folder in Windows, so you might need to make it visible).

 Step 5.
 Select the .db file generated during the “Determining landmark features” step.